 While I encourage you to purchase an edition of the Greek New Testament with a dictionary and/or to purchase a separate Greek Lexicon, for your class preparation you may also wish to consult on-line lexicons (e.g. here, here, and here), parsing/translation tools (e.g. here and here), and Rob Plummer’s videos on the Greek Text of Mark (here).
 The Tyndale Step site gives you convenient access to the SBL Greek text and the Tyndale House Greek text and to the LSJ dictionary (see here).
 Finally, you might also find the following link helpful for the purposes of textual criticism (here).

 If you desire further Greek aids, you may also wish to purchase one or more of the following resources: J. F. Williams book on Mark in the Exegetical Guide to the Greek New Testament series (here), R. Decker’s two volume handbook on the Greek text of Mark (here), and/or Charles Lee Irons’s Syntax Guide for Readers of the Greek New Testament (here).

 USB Reader’s Edition with Textual Notes: A widely used Greek New Testament with Vocabulary and Parsing aids

-Tyndale Greek/English: This online resource provides the SBL/Holmes text of the Greek New Testament, the Tyndale House text of the New Testament, as well as English translations and vocabulary help etc.
+Tyndale Greek/English: This online resource provides the SBL/Holmes text of the Greek New Testament, the Tyndale House text of the New Testament, as well as English and other modern language translations and the LSJ lexicon.